 Boston Market Sweet Potato Casserole has to be one of my favorite ways to make candied sweet potatoes.
-Now, if you don’t live near a Boston Market restaurant, you can either drive really far, or make your own CopyKat recipe for these holiday favorites.
+Now, if you don’t live near a Boston Market restaurant, you can either drive far or make your CopyKat recipe for these holiday favorites.

-You don’t have to buy these from a restaurant.
+You don’t have to buy this sweet potato casserole from the restaurant.
 To make these, with a little bit of elbow grease, you can have a great-tasting sweet potato casserole any time of the year.
 This sweet potato recipe combines a thick oatmeal cookie–like crust, fluffy melting marshmallows, and a sweet and savory potato layer.
-It is really hard to resist this dish.
+It is hard to resist this dish.

 Boston Market Sweet Potato Casserole